Shirakawa, Gifu (village): Demographics

 Per Japanese census data, the population of Shirakawa has decreased over the past 50 years, with a small uptick around the year 2000.

 History

 The area around Shirakawa was part of traditional Hida Province.
-During the post-Meiji restoration cadastral reforms, the area was organised into Ōno District, Gifu.
+During the post-Meiji restoration cadastral reforms, the area was organized into Ōno District, Gifu.
 The village of Shirakawa was formed on July 1, 1897, with the establishment of the modern municipalities system.

 Economy

 Agriculture

 The only major agricultural product in the area is rice.
 Initially, local rice was often mixed by agricultural cooperatives with rice from Takayama and the adjacent Hida.
 The local mixed rice that was put on the market was thus initially labelled as "Hida Koshihikari".
 However, after some legal efforts, a local brand, "Shirakawa-go Koshihikari", was born.
 The initiative focused on the "independence" of local rice production and rice-related trade and the creation of a sweet industry based on the local rice production.